jameshughes89/cs101/source/topic5b.rst

     def total_kms(odometer_start, odometer_finish):
         '''
-        This function calculates the total number of kilometers driven based based on starting and ending odometer readings.
+        This function calculates the total number of kilometers driven based on starting and ending odometer readings.

         :param odometer_start: The number of kms the car had before renting
         :param odometer_finish: The number of kms the car had after rending